-Children are eligible to receive child care assistance from six weeks of age until they turn 13.
-Care for older children can be used for before and after school care, and for summer care.
-In FY21, the number of children served in the child care assistance dropped dramatically from FY20 which was directly related to COVID-19, particularly the health and safety concerns of staff and families.
-In FY21 child care assistance served an average of 9,386 total children per month.
+Child care assistance can be used for fulltime care, before and after school care. and for summer care.
+In FY21, the number of children served by child care assistance dropped dramatically from FY20.
+This was directly related to COVID-19, particularly the health and safety concerns of staff and families.
+In FY21 child care assistance served an average of 14,155 total children per month.
 The average distribution of these children by county is presented in Table 1.
+This table includes children who receive care through a state-funded initiative for children who are involved with Child Protective Services or face other risks.
+Figures 1 and 2 do not include these children.

 For a family to receive child care assistance, all adults in the household must be engaged in a qualifying activity, typically work, school, or job training.
 In FY21, ECECD promulgated regulations that added job search and graduate school to the list of qualifying activities.
-The vast majority (more than 87 percent) use their assistance to support employment (see Figure 1).
-Families must also meet income requirements, which in FY21 required that families earn no more than 200 percent of the Federal Poverty Level (FPL), or about \$43,440 for a family of three.
-Once enrolled, families could remain
+The vast majority (more than 90 percent) use their assistance to support employment (see Figure 1).
+Families must also meet income requirements, which in FY21 required that families earn no more